-The first evaluation of the alloy ductility was made at the usual continuous casting strain rate of 10^{-3} s-1, ^[1, 8, 12] at different temperatures, so that an overview of the hot ductility behavior could be obtained.
-At least two experiments have been carried out for each testing temperature.
+The first evaluation of the alloy ductility was made at the usual continuous casting strain rate of 10^{-3} s-1^[1,8,10] at different steel research www.advancedsciencenews.com temperatures, so that an overview of the hot ductility behavior could be obtained.
+At least two experiments have been conducted for each testing temperature.
 Figure 1a shows the resulted RA values as a function of the test temperature.
 The critical temperature range is where the hot ductility presents its lowest values, indicating that the material is more prone to failure in that region, which is referred to as the second ductility minimum.
-Taking the suggested reference value of 40% (indicated in the figure) into account, the range of poor ductility is observed from 700 °C to 900 °C. Between these values, the lowest part of the trough was between 750 °C and 850 °C, which makes these critical temperatures for the continuous casting process of the analyzed steel.
+Taking the suggested reference value of 40% (indicated in the figure) into account, the range of poor ductility is observed from 700 to 900 °C. Between these values, the lowest part of the trough was between 750 and 850 °C, which makes these critical temperatures for the continuous casting process of the analyzed steel.